amicuchu/NintendoClientsWiki/SOAP-Services.md

 * `version`: depends on service (`1.0` on nus service, `2.0` on other services)
 * `device_id`: this is the device id combined with [device_type](#device-type): `device_id | (device_type << 32)`.
 On Wii U the device id is stored in the OTP and can be retrieved with `MCP_GetDeviceId`.

+[Additional parameters](#additional-parameters) depend on the service type and method.

 ## Device Type
 | Type | Device |
 | --- | --- |